google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/type_selection_for_ar_vr/content.md

 ## Counters

-[Counters](/glossary/counter) are the enclosed or partially enclosed circular or curved negative spaces (white space) in [characters](/glossary/character) such as “c”, “d”, and “o.”
+[Counters](/glossary/counter) are the enclosed or partially enclosed circular or curved negative spaces (white space) in [characters](/glossary/character) such as “c,” “d,” and “o.”
 Apertures are the partially enclosed, somewhat rounded negative spaces in some characters such as “n,” “C,” “S,” the lower part of “e,” or the upper part of a double-storey “a;” essentially, the opening of the counter space.

 <figure>